Equity crowdfunding platforms: which one to choose

 These are some of the main areas where the active presence of the platform is useful.
 If this information is not specified on the portal, ask for it: it's a great way to get to know them better.

-Please note: crowdfunding platforms are not required to carry out marketing activities specific to the campaigns they host.
-On the contrary, from November 2023, when the EU Crowdfunding Regulation comes into force, it will be forbidden for them to do so.
-Every crowdfunding campaign will have to be treated the same; platforms will not be able to provide additional paid services, only refer to any services of third-party companies.
-What they can do is give general guidance, technical advice, insights, testimonials of past experience, send newsletters to their members and investors to update them on current campaigns, act as a liaison between companies and investors for bureaucratic aspects
+Warning: crowdfunding platforms are not required to conduct marketing activities specific to the campaigns they host.
+Indeed, as of November 2023, when the EU Crowdfunding Regulation, it is explicitly forbidden for them to do so.
+Every crowdfunding campaign will have to be treated the same, platforms will not be allowed to provide additional paid services, only refer to any services of third-party companies.
+What they can do is give general guidance, technical advice, insights, testimonials of past experience, send newsletters to their members and investors to update them on current campaigns, act as a liaison between companies and investors for bureaucratic aspects.

 User experience: choosing an intuitive platform for your potential investors

-One last criterion, certainly not the most important, for evaluating a crowdfunding platform is its usability.
-Put yourself in the shoes of your potential investors and test the process they need to follow to invest in a campaign on a portal: if the process is straightforward and intuitive, guided by a principle of transparency and made enjoyable by a well-designed website, people are more inclined to see it through.
-The risk of them abandoning the process midway due to ambiguity or misunderstandings is much lower.
+A final criterion, certainly not the most important, for evaluating an equity crowdfunding platform is its usability.
+Put yourself in the shoes of your potential investors and test the path they need to take to invest in a campaign on a portal: if the path is smooth and intuitive, guided by a principle of transparency and made enjoyable by a well-done website, people are more enticed to go all the way.
+The risk that they will abandon the path halfway through due to ambiguity or misunderstanding is much lower.

 Other aspects to be checked from this point of view are any restrictive conditions imposed on investors, in addition to those established by law (e.g., MiFid questionnaire), and the manner and timing of remuneration.